Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Time-dependent diffusion in neuronal tissue

-We note that an even stronger dominance of the extra-axonal contribution occurs in the OGSE domain, since the fully confined water (within an impermeable cylinder transverse to its axis) yields a regular, $\omega^2$ contribution \cite{callaghan,dunn-bergman,grebenkov-rmp,burcaw2015} to $\Re \D(\omega)$ (observed by Stepisnik \etal \cite{stepisnik2007} in porous media), whereas the extra-axonal water would contribute {\it linearly}, as $|\omega|$, cf.\ Eq.~(\ref{Dw-approach}) with $\vartheta=1$.
+We note that an even stronger dominance of the extra-axonal contribution occurs in the OGSE domain, since the fully confined water (within an impermeable cylinder transverse to its axis) yields a regular, $\omega^2$ contribution to $\Re \D(\omega)$ (Appendix \ref{sec:app-ogse}), whereas the extra-axonal water would contribute {\it linearly}, as $|\omega|$, cf.\ Eq.~(\ref{Dw-approach}) with $\vartheta=1$.
 The linear term will dominate at low $\omega$, in agreement with the linear dispersion observed transverse to fibers with OGSE by Portnoy \etal \cite{Portnoy2013} and analyzed in ref.~\cite{burcaw2015}.
+Such linearity has been also observed in rat spinal cord by Xu \etal \cite{xu2014,Xu2016}.

-This means, somewhat counterintuitively, that using OGSE is not optimal for probing axonal diameters (but perfect for probing the extra-axonal space geometry!).
-We warn here that the gradient waveform optimization which does not take into account the mesoscopic effects in the extra-axonal space leads to the opposite conclusion \cite{drobnjak2010}.
+The predominance of the $|\w|$ scaling means that using OGSE is not optimal for probing inner axonal diameters --- not just numerically as discussed after Eq.~(\ref{Dw-cyl}), but parametrically!
+However, the $|\w|$ scaling makes OGSE parametrically better for probing the extra-axonal space geometry.
+We warn that the gradient waveform optimization which does account for the mesoscopic effects in the extra-axonal space may sometimes give unfair preference to OGSE \cite{drobnjak2010,Drobnjak2016,nilsson2017limit}.

-Overall, the above mesoscopic effects, measured {\it in vivo} on both animal and human scanners, may enable a novel kind of structural contrast at the micrometer scale (e.g.\ axonal loss and demyelination), and open up exciting possibilities of monitoring subtle changes of structural arrangements within GM and neuronal tracts in disease, aging, and development.
+Overall, the above mesoscopic effects, measured {\it in vivo} on both animal and human scanners, may enable a novel kind of structural contrast at the micrometer scale (e.g.,\ axonal loss and demyelination), and open up exciting possibilities of monitoring subtle changes of structural arrangements within GM and neuronal tracts in disease, aging, and development.